dmruss/ZmapReporter/README.md

 ## Program Description

-Zmap Reporter is a wrapper for the Zmap Internet Scanner which gives cyber security professionals quick access to usable and understable data from whole internet security scans.
+Zmap Reporter is a wrapper for the Zmap, Zgrab, and Nmap which gives cyber security professionals quick access to usable and understable data from whole internet security scans.
 This tool adds several functions on top of the existing functionality of Zmap:

- - Built in integration with Zgrab, the banner grabbing utility
+ - Built in Zmap integration with Zgrab, the banner grabbing utility
  - Automation of various scans and banner grabs with Zgrab
  - Add geolocation information to dataset
  - Banner parsing and dataset generation